cookiecutter/cookiecutter-django/CONTRIBUTING.md

 ### Run the Tests

-Tox uses py.test under the hood, hence it supports the same syntax for selecting tests.
+Tox uses pytest under the hood, hence it supports the same syntax for selecting tests.

 For further information please consult the [pytest usage docs](https://pytest.org/latest/usage.html#specifying-tests-selecting-tests).